fruitflybrain/ffbo.launcher/README.md

     docker-compose stop [SERVICE...]

-Stopping services do not remove containers.
+This command stops services but does not remove their containers.
+This will be important if you wish to keep using the container in which new information is added, such as tags in NeuroNLP.

 #### Starting Stopped Services